 Are you looking for some phone interview tips to increase the chance of securing a second interview, probably an in-person formal meeting?
-Even though a phone interview may seem easier than a regular interview on the surface, it can be a bit harder.
+Even though a phone interview may seem more comfortable than a regular discussion on the surface, it can be a bit harder.

 A phone interview can happen when you least expect it, or it can be scheduled.
 Make sure you have your resume and cover letter beside your phone.
 Project your personality without having the advantage of face-to-face contact.
 You must rely solely on your voice to make a connection with your interviewer.

 Phone Interview Tips to Land a Formal Interview